 Vipshop is a Chinese e-commerce platform, which is specializing in online discount sales.
 The headquarters is located in Guangzhou, Guandong province.
 Vipshop as of 2020 had 43.4 million active users, this platform is one of the largest e-commerce platforms in China and it follows after Tmall and JD.com.

 In addition, Vipshop provides the largest offers.
 When it comes to special offers, Vipshop is leading in this terms, since according to the Hangzhou-based supplier, this platform shares 90 percent of the market share in the category of special offers.
 Therefore, in comparison with Tmall, JD.com offers 5%, 10% respectively, in this sense, Vipshop offers a higher deduction point which fluctuates between 25% and 30 %.
 This platform also enables suppliers to take advantage of such services as photo shooting, storage, product delivery, and customer services.

 Guangzhou based e-commerce platform provides discounts for a limited period of time and more focused on women’s purchases.
 80 percent of consumers on this platform are females.
 Remarkably Vipshop in terms of Chinese B2C market, controls approximately around 3 percent.

 VIPshop is popular in smaller Chinese cities

 Vip International is Vipshop’s competing solution to Tmall and JD’s global platforms which gives mainly large and established global businesses the opportunity to market to Chinese consumers.
 Furthermore, since Vipshop focuses on special offers and discounts, they are much more popular in lower-tier cities than Tmall which tends to focus higher-tier cities and a more affluent consumer market.

 Other Top Chinese Online Marketplace

 Pinduoduo: Social Ecommerce King

 Pinduoduo is an e-commerce platform allowing users to participate in group buying deals.
-This makes Pinduoduo unique in the sense that it both a social media experience and a consumer shopping experience.
+This makes Pinduoduo unique in the sense that it is both a social media experience and a consumer shopping experience.
 The direct translation of Pinduoduo is “together, more savings, more fun” which alludes well to the platform’s most unique strength: discounted prices from group shopping.